Types of boat engines

 Electric boat engine

-Electric outboard motors are propulsion units for boats that were first invented in 1973.
-Most electric outboards have 0.5 to 4 kW direct current (DC) electric motors that operate at 12 to 60 volts DC.
-Recently, outboard motors have been designed to be powered by an alternating current (AC) or DC electric motor in their head, like a conventional gasoline engine. or produce more and can replace the gasoline engine of 15 horsepower or more.
+With this configuration, an engine can produce an output of 10 kW or more and can replace a gasoline engine of 15 horsepower or more.
 The advantage of the induction or asynchronous motor is the transfer of power to the rotor using electromagnetic induction.
 Because these motors do not use permanent magnets, they require less maintenance and produce more torque at lower RPMs.
 These types of engines are more suitable for fishing and recreation in calm waters.

 Gasoline boat engine